SOFTINUX/Base/Readme.md

 `dotnet add reference <path_to_your_new_project>`

 ### Write your code
-In your new project, create a class that implements `Infrastructure.IExtensionMetadata`.
+In your new project, create a class that implements `SoftinuxBase.Infrastructure.IExtensionMetadata`.

-Your extension will depend on `Infrastructure`.
+Your extension will depend on `SoftinuxBase.Infrastructure`.

 Have a look at sample extensions, [wiki](https://github.com/SOFTINUX/Base/wiki), feel free to open issues for questions.